buepro/typo3-pizpalue/Documentation/User/Various.rst

-pp-gallery-item-left          Aligns the gallery items (e.g. images) to the left pp-gallery-item-right         Aligns the gallery items to the right pp-gallery-item-join          Joins the gallery items by removing any margin and padding
+pp-gallery-item-left          Aligns the gallery items (e.g. images) to the left pp-gallery-item-right         Aligns the gallery items to the right pp-gallery-item-join          Joins the gallery items by removing any margin and padding pp-gallery-item-shadow        Adds a shadow to the gallery items
 ============================= =============================================================================